 Plant Breeding at Johnny's

 Like most farmers and gardeners, you probably appreciate the results of good plant breeding.
 You also aren't alone if you find it mystifying.
-To help de-mystify it, allow me to tell short stories about how we bred six of our 41 "Bred by Johnny's" varieties.
+To help de-mystify it, allow me to tell short stories about how we bred six of our many "Bred-by-Johnny's" varieties.

 I think that a sufficient glossary will be mostly built into the stories.
 But, I should say this: the basis for plant breeding, called "traditional plant breeding" in these days of biotechnology, is simply the manipulation of mating.
 As a breeder, you get an idea, and you manipulate mating in an attempt to get there.